Get quotes from these car insurance providers and more

 For example, if you choose a third party, fire and theft policy you would not be covered for any damage to your car in an accident that was your fault, so you would need to pay for your repairs yourself.

-Paying upfront: Paying in one go will usually work out cheaper than paying in instalments because most insurers add interest of up to 30% for paying monthly.
+Paying in one go will usually work out cheaper than paying in instalments because most insurers add interest of up to 30% if you pay monthly.

 Customising your policy with extra benefits will increase the cost, but it can improve your cover.